joemoose/psiops/docs/character.md

 ### Step 1: Attribute Scores

-Attributes represent your character’sphysical and mental characteristics:
+Attributes represent your character’s physical and mental characteristics:

 - **STRENGTH**: Brawn and endurance
 - **REFLEXES**: Agility and speed